JonathanOmisore/EXOcute/README.md

 shell
-* Makes the client execute any shell command entered
+* Makes the client execute its operating system's shell command
  * Usage:
  *
   shell:any shell command